bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an undergraduate student at University of California, Los Angeles.
-My academic interests are in the subjects of Machine Learning, Optimization, Natural Language Processing and Computer Vision.
+My research interests are in the fields of NLP, CV, Data Mining, Database, General ML, and Statistical Learning.

 I am actively looking for research opportunities in related areas.
 Here is my latest [CV](/files/Yu Zhou CV.pdf).